mir-aidj/djmix-dataset/README.md

 The DJ Mix dataset contains metadata of DJ mixes played by human DJs and played tracks in the mixes.

+If you only want to get the metadata, check [here](dataset/djmix-dataset.json).

 ## Installation instructions
 Tested on Python 3.9.